 - 9. How to organise and manage a workload effectively. - 10.
-How to locate and select sources of information for written work and research.
+How to locate and select sources of information for written work and research. - 11.
+How to work collaboratively. - 12.
+How to give oral presentations

 Learning and Teaching

 Knowledge is developed through